 App Switcher: Shift to the left to get the application switch and move between applications.

-App Bar: Swipe in a downward motion from the top to reveal the secret app bar within the application.
+App Bar: Swipe downward from the top to reveal the secret app bar within the application.

 Scroll: Place two fingers on the touchpad and move them vertically or horizontally to scroll.